2. Communication, confidentiality and feedback

 CIS facilitates parent to parent communication through CIS parent Google chat groups at the class and grade level.
 Parents are encouraged to use these official communication channels as CIS does not share individual family contact details with other parents.

-• talking with your child about what he or she is learning
+- talking with their child about their learning

 To read more about homework expectations for your primary school child, please refer to the relevant programme guidelines below: